 Home can be the context of our environment and the choices available to us, as well as the values we deem important.
 Home can be the freedom, or lack thereof, we have in our current situation, based on where we are.
 When we can’t say for certain that we have a home, a feeling of longing develops.
 We yearn for a routine, for community, for social interaction, for a place to be.
 Home provides us with meaning and a sense of belonging.
 When our expectations of home never seem to align with our immediate surroundings, the idea of home becomes nostalgic.
 We long for an ideal that we’ve constructed in our minds.

-Above a small hill behind our house is the Trans Canada Trail, now called The Great Trail.
+Above a small hill behind my house in Martin’s River is the Trans Canada Trail, now called The Great Trail.
 As a child, I would follow it across a bridge overlooking the river my community was named after.
 The trail would lead me to a forest that, during my adolescence, felt like another world.

 Looking back, I now understand that my constant adventuring through the forest was an escape from the social pressures of my lonely and isolated parents.